 Ababco – An eastern Algonquian tribe or sub-tribe, this group originally lived on the Choptank River in Maryland when first encountered by Europeans.
 They were first mentioned by Thomas Bacon in his Laws of Maryland, published in 1765, as having been connected with the Hutsawap and Tequassimoe, as a distinct tribe; however, later historians believed them to be a division of the Choptank.
 They were not mentioned in John Smith’s documents of his exploration of the Chesapeake Bay in the early 1600s.
 By 1837 the entire tribe had dwindled to a few individuals of mixed Indian and African blood.

 Abenaki (or Abnaki) – Pronounced OBB-uh-nah-kee, the name means “people of the dawn.”
 The Abenaki were a linguistic and geographic grouping, rather than a single tribe.
-They were made up of numerous smaller bands and tribes who shared many cultural traits.
 Their homeland, which they called Ndakinna meaning “our land” extended across most of northern New England, southern Quebec, and the southern Canadian Maritimes.

 Aberginian – A collective term used by the early settlers on Massachusetts Bay for the tribes to the north.
 They were described in 1654 as consisting of the Massachusett, Wippanap, and Tarratine tribes.
 The name may be a corruption of Abnaki or a misspelling for “aborigines.”
 The Wippanap were evidently the Abenaki, while the Tarratine are the same Indians or a part of them.